-But it is a good thing to cook when you are craving BBQ and you don’t feel like cooking an entire pork shoulder.
-I mean, I love pulled pork and all, probably even more than I should, but sometimes it’s just not convenient.
-What is convenient?
-Opening up a couple cans of beans, adding some BBQ sauce, and whipping up a quick slaw.
-BBQ craving fixed.
+But they are a good thing to cook when you are craving BBQ and you don’t have the time or money to cook an entire pork shoulder.
+I mean, I love pulled pork and all, probably even more than I should, but sometimes it’s just not convenient or in my budget.

 BBQ Bean Sliders

-- 3 whole green onions, sliced ($0.35)
+- 3 green onions ($0.17)

-- 1/3 cup mayonnaise ($0.44)
+- 1/3 cup mayonnaise ($0.55)

 - 1/2 Tbsp honey ($0.06)

-- 1 tsp Dijon mustard ($0.06)
+- 1 tsp Dijon mustard ($0.03)

 - 1/4 tsp salt ($0.02)

-- Freshly cracked pepper ($0.03)
+- Freshly cracked black pepper ($0.03)

 - In a separate small bowl, make the dressing for the slaw.
 Stir together the mayonnaise, honey, Dijon, vinegar, salt, and pepper until smooth.
 Add the dressing to the bowl with the slaw mix and green onions, then stir to combine.

 - To make the sliders, add a heaping 1/2 cup of BBQ beans to each bun, then top with 1/2 cup of the slaw.
 Enjoy!

 How to Make BBQ Bean Sliders – Step by Step Photos

 Dice one yellow onion and mince one clove of garlic.
 Add the onion and garlic to a large skillet with 1 Tbsp olive oil and cook over medium heat until the onions are soft and translucent (about 5 minutes).